Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 * Mechanical Engineering
 * Electrical Engineering

-In addition to developing challenges, I also develop many supporting materials, such as videos, lesson plans, teacher guides, and more.
+In addition to developing challenges, I also develop many supporting materials to accompany them such as, videos, lesson plans, teacher guides, and more.

 ### Artificial Intelligence